 Palm Ave.
 Sandwich Shop

-A cash-only locals joint connected to a transmission shop but don't be fooled by the lack of visual presentation.
+A cash-only local joint connected to a transmission shop but don't be fooled by the lack of visual presentation.
 Palm Ave.
-Sandwich Shop makes an incredible Cuban sandwich and for a great price!
+Sandwich Shop makes an incredible Cuban sandwich for a great price!
 Like a few places on this list, you can get by without English if necessary, and it's open for breakfast at 7 a.m. during the week so grab a con Leche too.
 It's about as authentically Tampa as you can get, and is one of the institutions in this town.